codylindley/simple-react-systemjs-jspm-setup-4-apps/README.md

 ## Transform JSX/ES 2015 during development using Babel-core via systemJS/jspm.io

-This setup involves using [systemJS/jspm-cli](https://github.com/jspm/jspm-cli) to tranform (JSX/ES 2015), load, and bundle JavaScript modules (and CSS) using [ES 2015 module format](https://github.com/lukehoban/es6features#modules).
+This React setup involves using [systemJS/jspm-cli](https://github.com/jspm/jspm-cli) to tranform (JSX/ES 2015), load, and bundle JavaScript modules (and CSS) using [ES 2015 module format](https://github.com/lukehoban/es6features#modules).

 I think we have saved the best for last.
 Mostly because systemJS/jspm handles the configuration file with a [cli tool](https://github.com/jspm/jspm-cli) and the solution would appear to be the most future proof offering available today.